-The United States faces host China on Sunday in its Olympic opener.
+Bryant scored 13 points and Anthony had 12 points and 10 rebounds for the United States, which faces host China on Sunday in its Olympic opener.

 Bogut, the No. 1 pick in the 2005 draft, wanted more time to rest a sore right ankle that has been bothering him, but said he expects to be ready by the opener against Croatia on Sunday.

 The Australians threw a scare into defending gold medalist Argentina in an earlier friendly, building a 19-point lead in the third quarter before losing 95-90.

 They started well in this game, with Mills fearlessly driving to the basket and helping Australia lead by four a few times in the first quarter before the Americans rallied to grab a 22-19 lead.
 U.S. coach Mike Krzyzewski started the second quarter with a lineup of James, Bryant, Wade, Anthony and Deron Williams.
 Australia wasn't scared of that unit, with Wade and Anstey jawing after Anstey fouled Wade away the ball and the players got tangled when the U.S. guard got up.

 "What they've done and where you see them can intimidate a lot of people," Anstey said.
 "I think to come into a game intimidated you've given up before you start, and we didn't feel like we did that tonight."